Eli Timoner

-Eli Timoner (December 12, 1928 – March 3, 2021) was an entrepreneur and business executive most notable for creating Air Florida in the 1970s.
+Eli Timoner (December 12, 1928 – March 3, 2021) was an American entrepreneur and business executive most notable for creating Air Florida in the 1970s.
 Timoner's death in 2021 under California's End of Life Option Act was filmed by his daughter and formed the basis of the feature documentary Last Flight Home.

 Early life and education

 Eli Timoner was the son of Benjamin and Rae Timoner.
 Benjamin J. Timoner had emigrated to New York from Russia when he was 12 and began working in the retail business in 1920.
 Timoner was one of seven siblings.
 Despite being a first generation immigrant, Benjamin Timoner held a number of prominent positions including president of Lane's Department Store chain, vice president of Lerner's stores and board member of Giffen Industries.
 The couple had three children: Murray, Eli and Bert.

 Eli Timoner was raised in Woodmere, Long Island and earned a BA in Business Administration from the University of Miami in 1950.
 While studying in Miami, Timoner was vice president of the Tau Epsilon Phi fraternity.